UltraN0va288/Cosmic/SECURITY.md

 If you have a fork of the repository:
 Then [sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

-If you have interstellar installed locally:
+If you have cosmic installed locally:
 Run `git pull`, and `npm i`.

 By keeping your site up to date, you not only enjoy the latest features but also enhance the security of your experience.

-If you encounter any challenges while updating, feel free to reach out to our [support team](https://discord.gg/interstellar) for assistance.

 Thank you for prioritizing the security and performance of your experience with our site.